 - 1. All SVs meet the performance assertion of the SPSPS08, even when only the worst performing month is considered.
 Even the worst value for each SV (indicated by the upper extent of the range bars) is more than factor of 2 smaller than the threshold. - 2.
 For most of the SVs, the value of the 95^{th} percentile SIS URE metric is relatively stable over the course of the year, as indicated by relatively small range bars. - 3.
-The "best" SVs appear to be those which cluster below the 1.0 m level and whose range variation is small. - 4.
-SVN 44 has the highest values among the Block IIR SVs.
-Several of the Block IIA SVs were at this level prior to their retirement. - 5.
-The values for SVN 65 and SVN 72 are noticeably different than the other Block IIF SVs.
+The "best" SVs are those which cluster at the 1.0 m level and whose range variation is small. - 4.
+The values for SVN 65/PRN 24 and SVN 72/PRN 8 are noticeably different than the other Block IIF SVs.
 These are the only Block IIF SVs operating on a Cesium frequency standard.